Written by

 Office move projects: Always quoted after a scoping conversation, since the key variables are volume, timeline, and whether a storage unit is involved.
 The earlier you call before your move date, the more options you have.

-Note: These are general industry ranges for Southern California.
+Note: These are general ranges for Southern California.
 Your actual quote will depend on the specific characteristics of your project.

 The single best predictor of how complex (and expensive) a scanning project will be is folder density — how many folders are packed into each box: